Climate Investment Funds

-The Climate Investment Funds (CIF) is a multilateral fund established to finance and scale climate pilot projects in developing countries.
-Established in 2008 at the request of the G8 and G20, the CIF administers a collection of programs that help resource-strapped nations fight the impacts of climate change and accelerate the shift to a low-carbon economy.
-Through contributions from 14 donor countries, CIF supports more than 350 projects in 72 low and middle-income countries on the frontlines of the climate crisis.
+The Climate Investment Funds (CIF) were established in 2008 as a multilateral climate fund in order to finance pilot projects in developing countries at the request of the G8 and G20.
+The CIF administers a collection of programs with a view of helping nations fight the impacts of climate change and accelerate their shift to a low-carbon economy.

-Mafalda Duarte, a Portuguese national, is the current CEO of CIF.
+Tariye Gbadegesin, a Nigerian-American national, is the current CEO of CIF.

-CIF partnerships have channeled more than $60 billion from governments and the private sector to projects such as the world's largest solar park, the first geothermal power plant in South America, and investments in Mexico’s wind power industry.
-CIF supports 10 of the UN’s 17 Sustainable Development Goals (SDGs).

 CIF works in partnership with governments, the private sector, civil society, local communities, and six major multilateral development banks (MDBs).

-Independent evaluations have shown that CIF has succeeded in progress toward a climate-smart future, particularly in the areas of clean technologies, energy access, climate resilience, and sustainable forests.

 CIF investments are overseen by a governing board that provides equal authority to donor and recipient countries with input from official observers representing the private sector, civil society, and indigenous peoples.

-CIF consists of two funds, the Clean Technology Fund and the Strategic Climate Fund.
+CIF consists of two funds; the Clean Technology Fund and the Strategic Climate Fund.

 Clean Technology Fund

 The World Bank is the Trustee of the CIFs, which works with most major multilateral development banks.
-In June 2019, the CIF governing board decided to indefinitely postpone the CIF "sunset clause."
+In June 2019, the CIF governing board decided to indefinitely postpone its "sunset clause."

-Solar thermal power provides a useful illustration because it shows promise as a renewable option for baseload power.
+Solar thermal power provides a useful illustration because it shows promise as a renewable option for base load power.
 A recent study indicates that under a carbon pricing scheme with charges consistent with the low-end requirements for safe atmospheric carbon loading, public financing through the CTF Fund could close the cost gap between solar thermal and coal-fired power in a 5 to 10-year program that expands capacity at 500–1000 MW/year.
-Total Clean Technology Fund subsidies for this program would be $4 – $8 billion – easily within the range for a serious multilateral effort.
+Total Clean Technology Fund subsidies for this program would be $4 - 8 billion, easily within the range for a serious multilateral effort.